nestauk/dap_job_quality/docs/index.md

 The pipeline comprises 4 basic steps:

 1. Clean the text minimally, then separate the advert into sentences
 2. Classify the sentences as either relating to job quality (eg "We are a friendly supportive team") or not relating to job quality (eg "You must have a friendly supportive demeanour").
+More detail on the classifier [here](./classifier.md) and in the [README](./pipeline/sentence_classifier/README.md).
 3. Chunk up the sentences
-4. Match the sentence chunks to the taxonomy (more detail on steps 3 and 4 [here])
+4. Match the sentence chunks to the taxonomy (more detail on steps 3 and 4 [here](./taxonomy_mapping.md))